FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

       attractorMass: 1000000000000,
       r: 7.5,
     },
-    immediate: false, // Signal that the animation should not run on mount.
+    pause: true, // Signal that the animation should not run on mount.
   });

   return (